 - In FortiClient on the endpoint, go to the Fabric Telemetry tab.

-- In EMS IP box, enter the EMS IP address, and click Connect.
+- In EMS IP field, enter the EMS IP address, and click Connect.
 FortiClient connects to FortiClient EMS.

 For information about FortiClient, see the FortiClient Administration Guide.